 If it had been any other character in any other moment of the film, then maybe the reaction wouldn’t have been so strong.
 But Han Solo isn’t just likable—he’s adored.
 An undeniable factor in the character’s overall charm is that audiences get to be apart of his growth throughout the original trilogy.
 Slowly, steadily, Han transforms from the unreliable, self-concerned pilot of the Millennium Falcon into a beloved and crucial member of the Rebel Alliance, driven by his (albeit, occasionally reluctant) care for those closest to him.
 His introductory scene is one of the few glimpses audiences get into his life before Luke and Leia.
 To change that established characterization is to change the starting point from which Han develops as a character.
-The character’s dynamic was changed.
-In the eyes of some, that was a decision to be taken personally.
+In the eyes of some, the character’s entire dynamic was shifted and that was something to be taken personally.

 Since the release of the new edit and the subsequent adjustments made to it, scripts have been referenced, actors have been questioned, and Lucas himself has been interviewed.
 But even still, the question remains a hot topic among fans, which reveals an important reality: the question has never really been about which character fired their blaster first.
 Nope.
 The real question is much bigger than that.